 Experiencing perfectionism in business can hold you back from launching and growing the business of your dreams.

-In my first post in this series, I talked about the dark side of perfectionism.
-If that sounds all too familiar, there is another way.
+If you’re a perfectionist, it can make business — and life — even more challenging.
 While it can feel difficult to abandon perfectionism entirely, you can learn ways to loosen it’s grip, so that you can spend more time enjoying your business — and your life!

 - Perfectionism is rooted in fear.
 When you’re afraid of making mistakes, you stick to what is safe.
 You only take on something new when you know you can excel.
 You overdo everything for fear of making mistakes or being found out.